ArturKlauser/raspberrypi-rstudio/README.md

 Pi](http://herb.h.kobe-u.ac.jp/raspiinfo/rstudio_en.html).

 ## Building the Debian Packages
-Use Dockerfile.build_env to create the build environment in which the code for RStudio Server and Desktop is going to be compiled.
-The build procedure has been adapted to the Raspbian environment (Debian v9 Stretch) using the native version of the Boost library and the native QT libraries.
-Once the build environment is created it is used by Dockerfile.server_deb and Dockerfile.desktop_deb to build the RStudio Server and Desktop Debian packages respectively.
+Use Dockerfile.build-env to create the build environment in which the code for RStudio Server and Desktop is going to be compiled.
+The build procedure has been adapted to the Raspbian environment using the native version of the Boost library and the native QT libraries.
+It has been tested on Debian 9 (Stretch) and  Debian 10 (Buster).
+Once the build environment is created, it is used by Dockerfile.server-deb and Dockerfile.desktop-deb to build the RStudio Server and Desktop Debian packages respectively.

 The build process is fairly lengthy.
-Expect several hours (4-8ish) both natively and in cross-build.
+Expect several hours (5-10ish) both natively and in cross-build.
 You'll also need at least 1 GB of RAM on the build machine, but more is better, which precludes native build on smaller Raspberry Pis with less memory.
 In addition make sure to configure at least 1 GB of swap